 Talking about the power of prayer is one thing but actually seeing the results of that power will encourage us to actually use it.

 The books of the Bible show us real accounts of the power of prayer.
-We get to see the beginning of the prayer to the result of God’s “Will” for those prayers.
+We get to see the beginning of the prayer as the result of God’s “Will” for those prayers.

 God answers prayers.
 It’s not always answered the way we want it but it’s always answered in the way that’s best for us.